Worried your child has ADHD: first steps

 - allowing some extra time to finish tasks.

-To get the support your child needs for any learning, language and motor problems at school, you might need to ‘speak up’ for your child.
-This could involve talking to your child’s classroom teacher, the principal, the special needs support officer or teacher and others about special programs, funding and other help for your child.
+To get the support your child needs for any learning problems at school, you might need to ‘speak up’ for your child.
+This could involve talking to your child’s classroom teacher, the principal, the additional needs support officer or teacher or others about special programs, funding and other help for your child.

 Schools can help by setting out these support plans in your child’s individual learning plan.
 The school should also work with you to set and review your child’s goals in regular support group meetings.